Robert Mallory Berry

-Robert Mallory Berry (28 Jan 1846 – 19 May 1929 (aged 83) was an American naval officer and Arctic explorer.
+Robert Mallory Berry (28 Jan 1846 – 19 May 1929) was an American naval officer and Arctic explorer.

 Biography

 Berry began his naval career attending the United States Naval Academy from January 1862 until June 1866.

 Search for the Jeannette

-In May 1881, Lieutenant Berry became commander of USS Rodgers, a ship built for Arctic navigation.
+In May 1881, Berry became commander of USS Rodgers, a ship built for Arctic navigation.
 He was part of the second relief effort of the ill-fated Jeannette expedition.
 The ship left San Francisco in June and arrived at Petropavlovsk 33 days later, where the captain of the Russian corvette Streloch offered "any needed assistance" on behalf of his government in the search for clues of the missing ship.